Resize Image Online

 Pick output format and quality

-PNG keeps full quality.
-JPEG or WebP let you tune quality (smaller files for lossy formats).
+PNG keeps full lossless quality.
+JPEG or WebP let you tune the quality slider for smaller files — handy when the resized image is headed for the web or email.

 - 5